 Extract bank statements to structured JSON

 Bank statements list every transaction in an account over a statement period.
 Formats differ by institution, account type, and delivery channel.
-Sensible extracts bank statement data into validated JSON for income verification, cash flow analysis, and lending workflows.
+Sensible converts bank statement data into structured JSON for income verification, cash flow analysis, and lending workflows.

 Why bank statements are harder than they look